 - Explain how your experiences and the qualities you honed there make you the best candidate for the job.

-Keeping your response clear and concise will your interviewer to know that you are very confident that you will perform very well within this position.
+Keeping your response clear and concise will let your interviewer know that you are confident and that you will perform very well within this position.

 Mistakes You Should Avoid

 Interview questions and their responses help hiring managers to discern a cohesive view of your value as an employee.
 To avoid pitfalls that may harm that perspective:

 - Do not be shy about discussing your goals, skills, and talents.

 - Do not appear to be ashamed of your education.

 - Do not forget to discuss various affiliations and associations that reflect your deep interest in the work.